fugu2000/madlib/README.md

 * Absent workers
 * pronouns in array list (just reusing it was hard)
 * Re-using the same variables (storing these were never figured out)
-* none of these ever were solved 😭
+* Fine tuning the stories